 The importance of wound healing in Europe

-Wound healing and wound care is an essential part of medicine.
-It mainly deals, next to acute, with chronic wounds, defined as wounds, which do not heal for 6 to 8 weeks.
+Wound healing and wound care are essential parts of medicine.
+It mainly deals, next to acute, with chronic wounds, defined as wounds which do not heal for 6-8 weeks.
 The medical field of wound healing is a multi-disciplinary medical competence jointly performed in an interprofessional way, i.e. with a very strong impact of nurses.
 Austria alone holds 250,000 wound patients, which leads to an estimate of 15 million wound patients in the EU.
 In Austria, just the costs for the dressing changes per year account for € 225,4 million.
 The major problem in the medical field of wound healing is the fact, that only 30 to 40% of the patients receive an adequate modern wound therapy.

 Problems related to the medical field of wound healing in Europe

 In 81% of all EU countries no specific wound healing curriculum is implemented in the general curricula of those specialties, which often deal with wounds.
 In 83% of the countries there is not even a special physicians-related national postgraduate program on wound healing and 46% of all EU countries do not hold interdisciplinary specialized wound centers.
 Moreover, the use of national guidelines is not the dominant treatment standard in the majority of EU countries.
 With regard to nurses, we have the problem that they usually have a specific education in wound healing with governmental accreditation.
 Such an education may also lead to a PhD or professor degree in various EU countries.
 In addition, in all northern EU countries and the UK wound nurses are allowed to diagnose, treat, prescribe and order wound healing devices, which makes it very difficult for medical doctors to contribute to wound care.
 Next to the examples of problems herein described, there are various other problems, which have to be addressed by the MJC-WH.

 Become a Fellow of in Wound Healing!